 The chapter operates under a fiscal year, which is from July 1 to June 30.
-The vp: finance, together with chapter management team (CMT), the chapter financial adviser (CFA)/advisory team chair (ATC), the Regional Finance Specialist/New Chapter Finance Coordinator (RFS/NCFC) and Executive Offices (EO), create the chapter budget that is voted on by the chapter before the chapter leaves for summer.
+The vp: finance, together with chapter management team (CMT), the chapter financial adviser (CFA)/advisory team chairman (ATC), the Regional Finance Specialist/New Chapter Finance Coordinator (RFS/NCFC) and Executive Offices (EO), create the chapter budget that is voted on by the chapter before the chapter leaves for summer.
 To properly plan the budget, each chapter needs to start the budgeting process in early spring by asking each officer for budget requests.
 Each of the CMT officers provides input to their respective budget areas.
 During the budget planning period, vice presidents should discuss their ideas for the coming year with their advisers.

-The budget is prepared by Executive Offices and the Director of Collegiate Budgeting.
-After the vp: finance has presented that budget to CMT and made any changes, the budget is returned to EO staff/Director of Collegiate Budgeting for approval.
-Once approved, the vp: finance presents the budget to the chapter to vote to approve.
+Once the budget is prepared, the vp: finance must submit the budget to her RFS/NCFC for approval.
+Once the RFS/NCFC approves, the vp: finance then presents the budget to the chapter to vote to approve.
 The vote details are included in the chapter minutes.
 This must be completed before leaving for summer break.
 If not, then the proposed budget produced by Executive Offices is put into implementation for the upcoming fiscal year.